 Office.
 An Essential Handbook.
 Terezhalmy GT and Batizy LG, eds.
 Ch.
 10.

 "I’ve been researching dental implants for over 10 months.
 Spoke and met with many, with total disappointment!
 With “surprise” additional charges!
 I have to say that Dr Ellis and his staff are true professionals.
 From my initial phone call with Ms.Taylor to discussing the procedure, the no nonsense all inclusive pricing, and the process details with Dr Ellis, I experienced their dedication and attention to my concerns first hand.
 Can’t wait to get my new smile in a few weeks. 👍 10/27 UPDATEi I had my procedure done today!
 All teeth (upper) removed and had 5 implants and temp dentures installed while the gums heal!
 I had serious issues about going under and especially the “after pain” during the recovery process (I had read horror stories).
 This was the easiest and less painful dental experience ever.
 The staff was there with me throughout the procedure!
 After, had some minor swelling and discomfort for about an hour and a half.
 Picked up their prescription painkillers at CVS and to my surprise, No pain after that, I mean zero pain at all?
 I was waiting for the brutal pain to hit, and nothing.
-All my concerns and appreciations were for nothing These folks deserve 10 start 👍👍"
+All my pain concerns were for nothing.
+These folks deserve 10 stars 👍👍"